TejaswiniBonam/react-js/theory/misc.md

 - `App.js` – for a file with only JavaScript logic.
 - `App.jsx` – for a file containing React component code with JSX.

+React Developer Tools
+React DevTools let you check the props and the state of your React components.
+You can find the React DevTools tab at the bottom of the browser section in CodeSandbox:

+LIFTING STATE UP